ChiefWoods/voltio/README.md

 VOLTIO_COLLECTION_SOLAR=<COLLECTION_ADDRESS_HERE>
 ```

-9. Mint sample NFTs to main wallet
+8. Mint sample NFTs to main wallet

 ```
 for i in {1..5}; do npm run mintNft metadata/solar-farm-$i-metadata.json; done
 ```

-10. In `backend`, start Express server
+9. In `backend`, start Express server

 ```
 npm run start
 ```

-11. Open a new terminal in `frontend` and start development server
+10. Open a new terminal in `frontend` and start development server

 ```
 npm run dev
 ```

+## HTTP Routes

-## Transferring Tokens
+### Transferring Tokens

-Make a POST HTTP request to `http://localhost:8000/transfer/tokens` with the following body:
+Make a POST HTTP request to `/transfer/tokens` with the following body:

 ```
 {